Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Experiments on Sentiment Analysis and Emotion Recognition

-As the MG automatically selects the primary modality by adjusting the weights for each modality, we show how the weights vary during training using MOSI.
-The weight of a modality denotes the probability that this modality is selected as the primary one.
-Figure~\ref{fig.16} shows how the probabilities of the modalities vary in the first epoch.
-It can be noted that the text modality is not the primary one at the beginning but gradually dominates after batch 60 during the training.
-Figure~\ref{fig.17} shows the variation in the average probability of each modality with epoch during training.
-It can be seen that the text modality does dominate, and the probability distribution starts to converge at around 40 epochs.
-The results of Figure~\ref{fig.16} and \ref{fig.17} are consistent with Table~\ref{ablation}.
-It confirms again that our empirical approach is well-founded.
-(Note that, the three modalities had very close probabilities on IEMOCAP (slightly above 0.33), which is in line with their results in Table~\ref{ablation}.
-It is likely due to the fact that IEMOCAP was collected in a lab environment where emotions can be well expressed in all modalities.)
-Furthermore, now that we know how HCT-MG works, we expects its utility expand beyond more general scenarios with different and more signals (e.g., EEG \cite{li2023multimodal}).
+As the DMG automatically selects the primary modality by adjusting the weight for each modality, we show how the weights vary during training using CMU-MOSI.
+The weight of a modality denotes the confidence that this modality is selected as the primary one.
+Figure~\ref{fig.16} shows how weights of the modalities vary in the first epoch.
+It can be noted that $T$ is not the primary one at the beginning but gradually dominates after batch 60.
+Figure~\ref{fig.17} shows the variation in the average weight of each modality with epoch.
+It can be seen that $T$ indeed dominates, and the weight distribution starts to converge at around epoch 40.
+Meanwhile, $V$ gradually surpasses $A$ with epoch although the opposite is true in the first epoch in Figure~\ref{fig.16}.

+Note that, the three modalities had very close weights on IEMOCAP (slightly above 0.33).
+It is likely due to the fact that IEMOCAP was collected in a lab environment where emotions can be well expressed in all modalities.
+Furthermore, since HCT-DMG works without the need to understand which modalities are used, its utility can be expected to expand beyond more general scenarios with different signals (e.g., physiological signals).